-Since the transverse abdominis attaches to and crosses behind muscles that attach directly to the lumbar spine and sacrum you may also be able to exercise the transverse abdominals by trying to make the lumbar spine (and sacrum) feel straight and strong.
+Since the transverse abdominis directly or indirectly attaches to or affects all parts of the lumbar spine, you may also be able to exercise the transverse abdominis by trying to make the lumbar spine (and sacrum) feel straight and strong.

 It's similar to the feeling of giving someone the middle finger but with an extra solid middle finger.
 Try to create that same feeling of tension when straightening the lumbar spine.
 Try to create that same feeling in the sacrum also.

 A method for indirectly activating the lower band of the transverse abdominis is to engage the pelvic floor muscles.
 This could be thought of as mula bandha and uddayana bandha.